 If your pipes are cracked or broken, this could be an indication of movement in the ground as well as tree roots which can grow through piping and eventually put stress on them leading to damage.
 If pipes are leaking, or blockages are causing an overflow, this can cause soft ground which can lead to subsidence.
 Flooding can also cause movement within the ground of properties, due to the change in soil consistency and water concentration.
 Also check with the neighbours to establish whether they have drainage problems too, as this could indicate a sewerage problem which could be the responsibility of the local council as opposed to the homeowner.

 Ultimately, by keeping on top of blocked drains and sewers, you can help to avoid much more serious structural problems or ground movement which can lead to subsidence.
-Gain professional advice if you have any concerns, and general cleaning or unblocking doesn’t seem to be working, particularly if you notice more serious signs of drainage problems.← RETURN to BLOGS
+Gain professional advice if you have any concerns, and general cleaning or unblocking doesn’t seem to be working, particularly if you notice more serious signs of drainage problems.← RETURN to BLOG/STORIES

 Enter your postcode, we'll do the rest